 Geopolitics and IT strategy in Sweden: Choice of path for digital security

 Geopolitics and IT strategy in Sweden are undergoing a radical shift, with national security now dictating technological investments and strategic choices.
-Sweden's NATO accession and a new national AI strategy for 2026 are forcing decision-makers in both the public sector and business to prioritize digital sovereignty, cybersecurity, and reduced dependence on high-risk countries.
+Sweden's NATO entry and the national AI strategy for 2026 are forcing decision-makers in both the public sector and business to prioritize digital sovereignty, cybersecurity, and reduced dependence on high-risk countries.
 This article analyzes how the global security situation is reshaping Swedish IT infrastructure and what measures are needed to build a resilient and future-proof digital business.

 How does geopolitics affect Swedish IT decision-makers?